A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: DeFi Derivative Protocols: Agents, Components, and Operational Dynamics

+The \textit{position-management / execution module} governs how orders are submitted, matched, and recorded in protocol state.
+It implements the transition from user intent to realized exposure.
+Across the protocols considered, this module is implemented through different execution and counterparty structures.
+In the \emph{order-book} model, trades are matched on a continuous limit order book, either on-chain or off-chain, and price discovery is endogenous to the order flow.
+In the \emph{pool-counterparty} model, by contrast, users trade against a liquidity pool rather than against another trader, and execution prices are typically determined using external reference prices together with protocol-specific price-impact and fee rules.
+Some protocols also adopt hybrid structures that combine order-book execution with additional protocol-level mechanisms for margining, settlement, or liquidity support.

+The \textit{clearing and risk-management module} operationalizes $Z^{\mathrm{prot}}$ by enforcing margin requirements, computing profit and loss, tracking account health, and triggering liquidation.

-\subsection{Dynamics of Perpetual and Option Protocols}
+\subsection{Dynamics of perpetual and option protocols}

 We now provide an overview of the operational dynamics of perpetual and option derivatives protocols.
 A typical derivatives protocol exhibits two main operational flows.
 The first is the \emph{liquidity provision flow} that captures the process through which liquidity providers supply and withdraw capital.
 The second is the \emph{trading flow}, shown in Figure~\ref{fig:general_schema}, which encompasses the sequence of actions a trader follows to open, manage, and close positions.
 The following subsections describe the exchange models and these operational flows in detail.
-Formal definitions and further details are provided in Appendix~\ref{app:math}.